Funding

 Through the NSW Smart Places Acceleration Program, the NSW Government is helping place owners – including councils, government agencies, property owners, and regional organisations – apply innovative smart technologies and capabilities.
 The government’s aim is to solve problems and improve the quality of life for communities across regional and metropolitan NSW.

-The Smart Beaches project has received $1.6m of funding for FY 22/23 under the Smart Places Acceleration Program.
+The Smart Beaches project received $1.6m of funding for FY 22/23 under the Smart Places Acceleration Program.
 The application was written by Lake Macquarie City Council on behalf of the Coastal Safety Group.
 The state government support agency is the Office of Local Government.

-This new round of funding enables further development and scaling of those technologies that were most successful in the original.
-Technologies will be adopted in partnership with Local Governments responsible for coastal water safety via the Coastal Safety Group.
+This new round of funding enabled further development and scaling of those technologies that were most successful in the original.
+Technologies will be adopted in partnership with Local Governments responsible for coastal water safety.

 The Technology